 All information must match your tax records exactly

-The form must be signed and dated to be valid
+The W-9 Form must be signed and dated to be valid

 Backup Withholding